arkime/arkime/README.md

 We also provide several optional applications:
 * **cont3xt** - An application that provides a structured approach to gathering contextual intelligence in support of technical investigations.
 * **esProxy** - A proxy that provides extra security between capture and OpenSearch/Elasticsearch.
+* **Parliament** - An application that monitors and is a front door to multiple Arkime clusters.
 * **wiseService** - An application that integrates threat intelligence into the session metadata.

 Once installed, a user can look at the data Arkime has captured using a simple web interface.
 Arkime provides multiple views of the data.
 The primary view is the Sessions page that contains a list of sessions.
 Each session can be opened to view the metadata and PCAP data.